alimcodescalers/G8_testing/docs/test_cases/performance/5_cloudspace_limits_test/5_cloudspace_limits_test.md

 ## Cloud Space Limitation Test

-note: In a public setup the number of created cloudspaces or VDC's are limited to the number of available public IP adresses.
+> Note: In a public setup the number of created cloud spaces or VDCs are limited to the number of available public IP adresses.

-### Prerequisite
+### Prerequisites

-Have a gener8 run the latest version of openvcloud.
+- Have a G8 run the latest version of OpenvCloud
-Have admin rights as a user
+- Have admin rights as a user

-### Test Scenario
+### Test case description

-create an account
+- Create an account
-create a clouspace
+- Create a cloud space
+- Create a virtual machine with minimum specs on the new cloud space
+- Create another cloud space
-create a vm with minimum specs on the cloudspace made create another cloudspace create a new vm with minimum specs on the new cloudspace made
+- Create a new virtual machine with minimum specs on the new cloud space

-repeat above iterations untill the system provides a message stating that there are no more recourses available to deploy a new cloudspace.
+- Repeat above iterations until the system provides a message stating that there are no more resources available to deploy a new cloudspace

 ### Expected result

-a file should be created with all cloudspaces made.
-The number of created cloudspaces should be equal to the number of free public IP addresses.
+A file should be created with all created cloud spaces.
+The number of created cloud spaces should be equal to the number of free public IP addresses.

-### Running the Test
+### Running the test

-Go to performance testing directory:
+- Go to performance testing directory:
 ```
 cd G8_testing/Environment_testing/performance_testing
 ```

-From inside that directory:
+- From inside that directory:
 ```
 jspython Testsuite/5_cloudspace_limits_test/5_cs_limits_test.py
 ```
-After the test has been completed, the test will clean itself.
+- After the test has been completed, the test will clean itself

+### Result sample

+@todo